 The long version of the Self-employment page for sole traders

-This article provides a summary of the long version of the Self-employment page of the Self Assessment tax return and the relevant information required to complete it, if you're a sole trader.
+This article provides a summary of the long (full) version of the Self-employment page of the Self Assessment tax return and the relevant information required to complete it, if you're a sole trader.

 There are two different versions of the Self-employment pages: the short version and the long version.
 You can find out more in HMRC's guidance on the short and long versions of these pages.